The only way to do great works is to love what you do

 The significance of payment motivation depends on whether it gives means to live or to survive.
 In the latter case money is more than an important - it is crucial motivation.
 Each person has different standart of 'enough' which involves in his line of needs.

-"Is money why you go to work?
-If your boss doubled your salary, would you work twice as hard?
-I didn't think so".
+why you go to work?
+If your boss doubled your salary, would you work twice as

 But I was much more interested in one of the comments to this post:

-"If your boss cut off 20% from your work, would you have the same paycheck?
-I didn't think so :)".
+boss cut off 20% from your work, would you have the same paycheck?
+I didn't

 When my husband was just beginning his career of C# Developer - it was more than 5 years ago - he got about $200 a month.
 Student's hierarchy of needs differed from the necessities of a family man's life :).
 Alexandr always says he is able to make money our family needs.
 One he is passionate about is personal and professional growth.
 He is motivated with his job because the opportunity of being he truly is, and the best he can be.
 Work, along with family, is his source of being, his path.
 My husband loves programming not only as his job, but also as his hobby.
 As the way of thinking.
 Frankly speaking, I'd be pleased to land him a job if I was an employer.